 Notice, the next time you are with a lover, a sibling, an old friend, that you NEVER ever say their names.
 Really, it’s weird but true.
 People who know each other well only say names when they are very mad or very in love.

 An equation that constantly surprises me is this: writing something = happiness.
 Not writing something = anxiety, fear, grief.
-So… just write something.
+As some final screenwriting advice, just write something.

 – – –

-I am Guinevere Turner – writer, director and actor who has been working in film and TV since I first got into the game in 1994 with my film Go Fish.
-I’ve been in some movies, including The Watermelon Woman, Chasing Amy, and Treasure Island.
-I teamed up with Mary Harron to write American Psycho and then The Notorious Bettie Page.
-I was a staff writer and story editor on Showtime’s The L Word, and I played the nightmarish Gabby Deveaux on that show.
-I’ve written and directed five short films, two of which showed at Sundance, some of which played on TV and around the world, and some of which were completely ignored.
+Guinevere Turner is a writer, director and actor who has been working in film and TV since her 1994 debut film Go Fish.
+She went on to act in several films, including The Watermelon Woman, Chasing Amy, and Treasure Island.
+Eventually she teamed up with Mary Harron to write American Psycho and then The Notorious Bettie Page.